Affiliate links on Android Authority may earn us a commission. Learn more.

 Since May 2019, HUAWEI has had some minor wins, but the bulk of the ban is still in place.
 It appears the HUAWEI ban will be in effect in perpetuity, and the company will need to strategize around it until further notice.

 Yes, despite Donald Trump’s exit from the White House, the HUAWEI ban remains in effect.
-We will have to wait and see if it is repealed in the future — though it seems unlikely.
+We will need to wait and see if it is repealed in the future — though it seems unlikely.

 The HUAWEI ban went into effect on May 15, 2019, as part of an executive order from then-president Donald Trump.
 The order banned the use of telecommunications equipment from foreign firms that are deemed national security risks.